Fig: From ancient times

+The Kadota name was created in the early 20th century in California, US, to name a "sport" or genetic deviation from a Dotatto fig tree as documented in The Kadota Fig: A Treatise On Its Origin, Planting And Care by W. Sam Clark.

 Modern

 The common fig is grown for its edible fruit throughout the temperate world.
-It is also grown as an ornamental tree, and in the UK the cultivars 'Brown Turkey' and ‘Ice Crystal’ (mainly grown for its unusual foliage) have gained the Royal Horticultural Society's Award of Garden Merit.
+It is also grown as an ornamental tree, and in the UK the cultivars 'Brown Turkey' and 'Ice Crystal' (mainly grown for its unusual foliage) have gained the Royal Horticultural Society's Award of Garden Merit.

 Figs are also grown in Germany, mainly in private gardens inside built up areas.
 There is no commercial fig growing.
 The Palatine region in the German South West has an estimated 80,000 fig trees.
 The variety Brown Turkey is the most widespread in the region.
 There are about a dozen quite widespread varieties hardy enough to survive winter outdoors mostly without special protection.
 There are even two local varieties, "Martinsfeige" and "Lussheim", which may be the hardiest varieties in the region.